wynessgp/software-design-java-linter/engineering-notebooks/GrantWyness.md

     - Plan is to update individual checks with private fields/methods as we go
     - Test classes will also be moved as we go

+## 11/8 10am-12pm
+### Plan:
+- Setup the skeleton for our classes
+- Begin adding fields as necessary to have code work

+### Progress:
+- Skeleton setup for classes
+- Some implementation of presentation and datasource layers done
+    - Need to have recursive file diver set up for JUnit tests (if needed)
+- Continue implementation into Thursday & the weekend

+## 11/9 10am-12pm
+### Plan:
+- Do some work on implementation with new design
+- Defer some work to weekend